pau-riosa/budget-tracker/README.md

 # Dashboard

-- [ ] create a side-navigation to add a monthly income
+- [x] create a side-navigation to add a monthly income
-- [ ] create a side-navigation to add a monthly expense
+- [x] create a side-navigation to add a monthly expense
-- [ ] create a side-navigation to add a monthly saving & investment
+- [x] create a side-navigation to add a monthly saving & investment
-- [ ] create a side-navigation to add a monthly debt & net worth
+- [x] create a side-navigation to add a monthly debt & net worth
+- [ ] create overall report of income
+- [ ] create overall report of expense
+- [ ] create overall report of saving and investment
+- [ ] create overall report of debt and network